softlinkprotocol/curve-docs/docs/exchange-pools.rst

 .. py:function:: StableSwap.apply_new_fee()

-    Applies the previously committed new pool and admin fees for the pool.
+    Apply the previously committed new pool and admin fees for the pool.

     .. note::
         Unlike ownership transfers, pool and admin fees may be set more than once.